-PARLIAMENT, September 13 (ANA) – National Treasury has agreed to give South African Airways a special appropriation of R10 billion by the end of September, director-general Dondo Mogajane told MPs on Wednesday.
+PARLIAMENT, September 13 (ANA) – National Treasury has agreed to give South African Airways a special appropriation of R10 billion by the end of September, director general Dondo Mogajane told MPs on Wednesday.

-The appropriation bill is due to be tabled in a special sitting and Mogajane said he hoped the legislature would agree to the measure, adding that the treasury would be forced to look at a “Plan B” if MPs refused to support it.
+The bill is due to be tabled in a special sitting and Mogajane said he hoped that the legislature would agree to the measure, adding that the treasury would be forced to look at a “Plan B” if MPs refused to support it.

-SAA relies on government guarantees of R20 billion and needed government’s help in July to cover its debt.
+SAA relies on government guarantees of R20 billion and needed government help in July to cover its debt.
 Treasury paid R2.2bn to Standard Charter earlier this year, with money taken from government’s emergency fund.

 Treasury’s announcement follows much speculation about the form of further financial aid to the airline, following a leak of a proposal to sell Telkom’s shares to recapitalise SAA.